Rope Clutches Tighten Their Grip

 Engineers explore new ways to clamp down on high-tech lines.

 The last round of testing was dominated by ratcheting, cam-type compression locks.
-Mechanically, this design is fairly simple: a lever and cam apply force to a serrated metal plate that compresses the rope and locks it in place.
-The challenge, as we found in 2009, is to provide sufficient grip without damaging the rope during repeated use.
+Mechanically, this design is fairly simple: A lever and cam apply force to a serrated metal plate that compresses the rope and locks it in place.
+The challenge, as we found previously, is to provide sufficient grip without damaging the rope during repeated use.
 More effective grippers featured teeth that applied pressure on two sides of the rope, had a V-shaped clamp, or applied pressure over a larger surface area.

 A typical improvement (or dealer option) often involves replacing low-stretch Dacron halyards or Dacron/wire-rope halyards with even less stretchy ultra high molecular weight (UHMW) cordage such as Dyneema SK-75.
 Because the UHMW fibers are several times stronger than Dacron (and more expensive), downsizing to slightly smaller diameter cordage is common practice.
 Although the new diameter still meets the diameter specs for the existing clutch, several factors can make it a poor match for the UHMW line.
 Although both cordage and clutch manufacturers have known about this issue for years, there are still boat dealers who offer performance packages that upgrade the cordage on the new boat, but not the hardware required to handle it.